ajzliu/SP-CPC/README.md

 ## Acknowledgements

 We would like to express our deepest gratitude to our research advisors Professor Andreas Züfle at Emory University and Dr. Hoang Duy Thai at George Mason University for their constant support, ideas, and feedback.
-Many thanks also to the [Aspiring Scientists Summer Internship Program](https://science.gmu.edu/assip) at George Mason University that provided us with the opportunity to conduct this research project this summer.
+Many thanks also to the [Aspiring Scientists Summer Internship Program](https://science.gmu.edu/assip) at George Mason University which provided us with the opportunity to conduct this research project this summer.

 <!-- Funding -->

 ## Funding

-This material is based upon work supported by the National Science Foundation under Grant No. DEB-2030685 for "RAPID: An Ensemble Approach to Combine Predictions from COVID-19 Simulations."
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This material is based upon work supported by the National Science Foundation under Grant No. DEB-2109647 for "Data-Driven Modeling to Improve Understanding of Human Behavior, Mobility, and
+Disease Spread."
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
+This research was additionally supported by the Aspiring Scientists Summer Internship Program (ASSIP) at George Mason University.

 <!-- References -->

 ## References

-Parts of this repository are based off of [vgaraujov/CPC-NLP-PyTorch](https://github.com/vgaraujov/CPC-NLP-PyTorch).
+Parts of this repository are based on [vgaraujov/CPC-NLP-PyTorch](https://github.com/vgaraujov/CPC-NLP-PyTorch).